Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 The Four-Step Playbook for Sovereign AI Procurement

 This isn’t about boiling the ocean or launching a massive, multi-year overhaul.
 It’s about making smart, strategic moves that build momentum and deliver measurable value.
-The original SAP paper put it perfectly: start with the “low-hanging fruit” [1].
+The SAP paper put it perfectly: start with the “low-hanging fruit” [1].

 Step 1: Target Back-Office Bottlenecks for High-ROI Automation